"

 Adjustable Pressure Limiting Valve (APL)

-• Fully open: gases vent freely from the circuit, minimal pressure builds up.
+• Fully open: Gas escapes freely.
+Very little pressure builds up.

-• Partially closed: builds pressure to assist with positive-pressure ventilation.
+• Partially closed: Pressure builds up to assist manual positive-pressure ventilation.

 1. Set the anesthesia machine to manual/spontaneous mode.

-• Observe patient’s chest rise with each manual breath.
+• Patient’s chest rises appropriately with each breath.

-• Listen for gas escaping from the scavenging system when valve is opened.
+• Audible gas escapes from the scavenging system when the valve is open.

 Scope Guide